MobilityData/gtfs-validator/README.md

 </video>

 # Using the web-based validator

-The GTFS Web Validator can be accessed from [https://gtfs-validator.mobilitydata.org/](https://gtfs-validator.mobilitydata.org/).
+The GTFS Web Validator can be accessed at [https://gtfs-validator.mobilitydata.org/](https://gtfs-validator.mobilitydata.org/).
-The GTFS Web Validator accepts locally saved datasets and datasets available via the Web.
-Validation reports are available 30 days after creation and can be shared with their unique link.
+The GTFS Web Validator accepts locally saved datasets in a zip format and datasets available via the Web in an URL format.
+Validation reports have a unique URL link that can be shared and are available 30 days after creation.

 The GTFS Web Validator contains two main components: the GTFS Web Validator Client and the GTFS Validator Web Service.
 More information about these components can be found in [GTFS Web Validator Client](./web/client/README.md) and [GTFS Validator Web Service](./web/service/README.md)